PTruscott/InTime/README.md

 # InTime
-Final Year Project.
-Creating music based off of a users dance mood.
+My Final Year Project / Dissertation at The University of Birmingham.

+Built using C# and the XBox 360 Kinect, InTime allows the user's entire body to compose music.